hugbed/strabus-ros/motor/rail_controller/README.md

 ```

 ##### position (float)
-Used to indicate the amount of distance by which the rail will move, in micrometers.
+Used to indicate the inter-pupillary distance to which the rail will move, in micrometers.
-This value is associated with the inter-pupillary distance, meaning that each optical arm
-will move by half of this distance.

-Note that the sign of the distance value determines the direction of the movement:
- * distance > 0: the rail will open; the optical arms will move away from each other.
- * distance < 0: the rail will close; the optical arms will move towards each other.

-A distance of 0 will result in the command being ignored.
+If this position is outside of the inter-pupillary limits (42.8mm to 104mm), the rail will
+simply stop at the corresponding limit.

 #### stop command
 Stop the movement of the rail.
 If it is not moving, the command does nothing.